acazau/voice-to-text-mcp/README.md

 The slash commands are automatically available when you open this project in Claude Code.

-## Configurable Voice Commands
+## Configurable Commands

-Voice commands can be customized via CLI arguments or environment variables:
+Commands can be customized via CLI arguments or environment variables:

 ### CLI Arguments
 ```bash